Why you are you (YURU)

 Our 2011 guest was Sir Jon Trimmer, long standing dancer with the Royal New Zealand Ballet Company.

-For 2012 we welcome Dame Kate Harcourt with “Virtues from the past”.
+For 2012 we welcomed Dame Kate Harcourt with “Virtues from the past”.